 For year-round kid-carrying, WeeRide also make a windscreen to keep the weather off your young 'un.
 It might make your bike look like a moped, but a happy passenger is worth looking a bit daft.

 The deluxe model in Hamax's extensive range, the Caress also has a sleeping position, plus redesigned footrest and harness systems and rear reflectives for visibility.
-It'll fit bikes with or without existing luggage racks.
+There's also a £144.99 version that mounts on your existing luggage rack.

 With room for two kids, this classic trailer has additional storage space for all their bits and pieces and is reported to be very stable and easy to tow.

 Wiggle reviewer NewDadExperiencedRider says: "The Bee is very stable and it gives the impression that the cargo (my daughter) is very secure.
 It tows easily and is very light, the weight is comparable to a light road bike.
 It is a well engineered piece of kit and attaching both the trailer and connecting bracket to the bike is less than a 5 minute job.
 Once the bracket is on your bike you simply clip in and out in seconds."

 Babies don't come cheap, and forking out £600 on a bike trailer may not be your number one priority, but the Thule Chariot Lite looks like a wise investment.
 Suitable for children up to about 30kg (roughly 6 months to around 5 years), and even younger with the Infant Sling (around £70) designed for babies 1 to 10 months, this trailer is robust and nimble enough for both town and track, making it ideal for keeping the family mobile when there is a little one in tow.